switch-data/community/README.md

 This is the community hub for the switch data framework.

-switch is a collection of typescript libraries and tools that helps us build better data applications faster.
+Switch is a collection of typescript libraries and tools that helps us build better data applications faster.

 ## Chat